Norm-controlled cohomology of transformation groups: Introduction

-This cohomology is also motivated by relative quasimorphisms.
+Our cohomology is also motivated by relative quasimorphisms.
 Let $G$ be a group and $\nu \colon G \to [0,\infty)$ a conjugation-invariant norm on $G$.
-A function $\phi \colon G \to \R$ is called a \emph{relative quasimorphism} with respect to a conjugation-invariant norm $\nu$ (see \cite{burago2008conjugation}) if there exists a constant $C \geq 0$ such that
+A function $\phi \colon G \to \R$ is called a \emph{relative quasimorphism} with respect to a conjugation-invariant norm $\nu$ if there exists a constant $C \geq 0$ such that

 for all $g,h \in G$.
-Relative quasimorphisms first appeared in the paper of Entov and Polterovich \cite{entov2006quasi}.
-They appear mainly in symplectic geometry, but they are also constructed in another context by the author \cite{kimura2018conjugation}.
-For a quasimorphism $\phi$, its coboundary $\bar{\delta} \phi$ is considered as an element of second bounded cohomology class.
+Relative quasimorphisms first appeared in the paper of Entov and Polterovich \cite{MR2208798}.
+They appear mainly in symplectic geometry, but they are also found in another context by the author \cite{MR3809596}.
+For a quasimorphism $\phi$, its coboundary $\bar{\delta} \phi$ is considered as an element of the second bounded cohomology class.
 Similarly, a relative quasimorphism $\phi \colon G \to \R$ with respect to a conjugation-invariant norm $\nu$ can be seen as an element of $H^2_{(1)}(G,\nu)$ (see Figure \ref{fig:notions}).
 We hope that our cohomology has applications to the study of relative quasimorphisms.

-We note that the idea of the technique in Proposition \ref{prop:main_observation} comes from the construction of relative quasimorphisms by Kawasaki \cite{kawasaki2016relative} and Brandenbursky and K\c{e}dra \cite{brandenbursky2018fragmentation}.
+We note that the idea of the technique in Proposition \ref{prop:main_observation} comes from the construction of relative quasimorphisms by Kawasaki \cite{MR3523258} and Brandenbursky and K\k{e}dra \cite{brandenbursky2018fragmentation}.
 Moreover, our construction also can be seen as a generalization of \cite{brandenbursky2018fragmentation}.
-We remark that both \cite{brandenbursky2018fragmentation} and \cite{brandenbursky2019bounded} can be seen as a generalization of the construction of Gambaudo--Ghys \cite{gambaudo2004commutators} and Polterovich \cite{polterovich2006floer} (Figure \ref{fig:construction}).
+We remark that both \cite{brandenbursky2018fragmentation} and \cite{brandenbursky2019bounded} can be seen as a generalization of the construction of Gambaudo--Ghys \cite{GG04} and Polterovich \cite{MR2276956} (Figure \ref{fig:construction}).